Wang Liqiang

-Wang Liqiang (王立强), or William Wang, is a Chinese defector to Australia and self-proclaimed former spy.
+Wang Liqiang (王立强), or William Wang, is a self-proclaimed former spy for China.
 In November 2019, Wang sought political asylum in Australia, claiming to be a spy who was involved in the People's Republic of China's intervention in the affairs of Hong Kong SAR and Taiwan.
-The factual accuracy of his claims is disputed, and some experts suggested he may not be more than a low-level operative.
-China has claimed that Wang's allegations were "absurd" and that Wang is a "fraud".
+The factual accuracy of his claims has been disputed, and some experts suggested that at best, he could be no more than a low-level operative.
+China has claimed that Wang's allegations were "absurd" and that he is a "fraud".

 Wang's case drew worldwide attention, leading to an investigation in Taiwan.

-In November 2021, Wang's main assertions regarding his involvement in building a "spy network" in Taiwan were discredited after Taiwan authority announced years-long investigation found no evidence to support the existence of such network or activity, and individuals that Wang accused as his associates or spy handlers were cleared of all national security charges due to "a lack of evidence".
+In November 2021, the years-long investigation concluded with no evidence to support Wang's claims, and individuals that he had accused of being accomplices or handlers were cleared of all national security charges.

-In January 2023, Wang became both barred from living in Australia and his asylum visa application being rejected, after an Australian tribunal ruling found him guilty of having committed "serious fraud against an Australian citizen".
-The tribunal also expressed strong doubts of Wang's espionage claims and questioned how it could be safe to believe in them, given his past fraudulent activities.
+In January 2023, Wang was barred from living in Australia.
+His asylum visa application was also rejected after an Australian tribunal ruling found him guilty of having committed "serious fraud against an Australian citizen", leaving Wang facing deportation to mainland China, where he also faces fraud charges.
+The tribunal expressed strong doubts of Wang's espionage claims given his past fraudulent activities.